 In 1987 Canadian Martyrs Parish welcomed the appointment of Father Laurie Conlon OMI.
 Father Lawrence Joseph Conlon was born in Ottawa East to John and Ethel Conlon and was baptized in Holy Family Church.
 He attended Canadian Martyrs School, St. Patrick’s College High School and St. Patrick’s College.

-Father Robert Smith, OMI, (in photo) at left served Canadian Martyrs Parish from 2005 to June 2013.
+Father Robert Smith, OMI, served Canadian Martyrs Parish from 2006 to June 2013.
 During his tenure as pastor, one of Father Robert’s key areas of focus was assisting the parish in developing and implementing our Pastoral Plan.